kzmeyao/sando/src/places/costa-rica/osa-peninsula.md

 images2:
   - file: '2'
     alt: Suspension bridge in the rainforest
-    caption: To reach our cabin, we had to cross this suspension bridge.
+    caption: The suspension bridge separating our cabin from the main lodge.
   - file: '4'
     alt: Small stream running through the forest
   - file: '6'